 Washington, D.C.
 (Dec.
-21, 2020) — Better World Campaign President Peter Yeo issued the following statement on the passage of the Funding Agreement for Fiscal Year 2021 and supplemental appropriations for the response to COVID-19:
+21, 2020) — Better World Campaign President Peter Yeo issued the following statement on the passage of the FY’21 funding agreement and supplemental appropriations for the response to COVID-19:

 “With respect to the FY’21 omnibus spending bill, we are encouraged to see that Congress recognized the value of multilateral organizations.
 The bill fully funds the entire U.S. assessment to the UN regular budget and provides sufficient funding to UN agencies engaged in critical security, humanitarian, and development assistance abroad.

-“Their action paves the way for the Biden-Harris administration to resume funding for two key agencies, the UN Population Fund (UNFPA) and the World Health Organization (WHO),” Yeo said, “which had been cut by the Trump administration.”
+“Their action paves the way for the Biden-Harris administration to resume funding for two key agencies, the UN Population Fund (UNFPA) and the World Health Organization (WHO), which had been cut by the Trump administration.”

-“It is exactly the kind of forward thinking and solidarity that can help the United States and the world emerge from this pandemic faster,” Yeo added.
+“It is exactly the kind of forward thinking and solidarity that can help the United States and the world emerge from this pandemic faster.

 “However, we do echo the concerns of Senate Appropriations Vice Chairman Leahy, who noted this amount is just a fraction of what’s required for the global pandemic response.
 In 2021, we will look to ensure a robust international response, including for the United Nations and World Health Organization.

 “The U.S. must continue pushing for reform and change at the UN, including strengthening UN peacekeeping missions which prevent the collapse of fragile states and protect civilians in conflict zones.
-Paying our UN membership dues increases American influence and boosts our nation’s ability to achieve a more effective, transparent and accountable UN,” Yeo said.
+Paying our UN membership dues increases American influence and boosts our nation’s ability to achieve a more effective, transparent and accountable UN.